albinwwells/past_and_future_mb/README.md

 Notebooks for paper on long-term changes of Kennicott and Root Glaciers, Alaska

-Code used to run this software requires [Python](https://www.python.org/downloads/) and a series of Python packages, which can be easily be installed with [Anaconda](https://www.anaconda.com/download)
+Code used to run this software requires [Python](https://www.python.org/downloads/) and a series of Python packages, which can be easily be installed with [Anaconda](https://www.anaconda.com/download).
+System requirements and instructions for use are all available with these software packages.

 *Manuscript under review*